qsimeon/worm-graph/README.md

 ## Get started with the pipeline in 1-line

 `python -i main.py`

-   <br> For each of several multi-worm calcium imaging datasets, this pipeline will:
+For each of several multi-worm calcium imaging datasets, this pipeline will:
-      <li> 1.
-Load the preprocessed calcium data for all worms in the dataset.
+1. Load the preprocessed calcium data for all worms in the dataset.
-      <li> 2.
-Train a neural network model to predict future calcium activity from previous activity.
+2. Train a neural network model to predict future calcium activity from previous activity.
-      <li> 3.
-Plot the train and validation loss curves for the model and its predictions on test data.
+3. Plot the train and validation loss curves for the model and its predictions on test data.

  ## Naming conventions